Fraction Too Much Friction

 "Fraction Too Much Friction" is a song by New Zealand musician, Tim Finn, released in May 1983 as his debut single from his debut studio album, Escapade.
-The song reached number 2 on the New Zealand charts and number 6 in Australia.
+The song reached number 2 on the New Zealand charts and number 8 in Australia.

 At the 1983 Countdown Australian Music Awards, "Fraction Too Much Friction" won Best Video.

+The song was covered by Wilbur Wilde for the Australian film The Coolangatta Gold (1984).